bdobay/stocksorted/README.md

 Overall Design of Yahoo Finance Data Scraper - Python

-1. Using BeautifulSoup grab a Yahoo Finance stock url, parse into html tree, grab headings and values and put into dictionary
-2. Grab a url for the balance sheet and income statement for same stock, also parsing each url and putting heading and values into dictionaries.
-The dictionaries are then combined.
+1. A file with all stock tickers, company name, company sector etc. is read and stored as dictionary.
+2. 3 functions return the Yahoo Finance url of stock information page, profit and loss page, and balance sheet page.
+3. BeautifulSoup parses each of the 3 urls for the data
+4. The data is then cleaned into correct format and placed into dictionary
-3. The data is then pushed into MYSQL server.
+5. The data is inserted into a MYSQL database